NBISweden/workshop-reproducible-research/docs/jupyter.md

 * A [guide](http://ipywidgets.readthedocs.io/en/stable/index.html) to using
   widgets for creating interactive notebooks.

-## Setup

 This tutorial depends on files from the course GitHub repo.
-Take a look at the [intro](tutorial_intro.md) for instructions on how to set it up if you haven't done so already.
-Then open up a terminal and go to `workshop-reproducible-research/jupyter`.
+Take a look at the [setup](setup.md) for instructions on how to set it up if you haven't done so already.
+Then open up a terminal and go to `workshop-reproducible-research/jupyter` and activate your `jupyter-env` Conda environment.

-If you have done the [Conda tutorial](conda.md) you should know how to define an environment and install packages using Conda.
-Create an environment containing the following packages from the `conda-forge` channel.
-Don't forget to activate the environment.

-* `jupyter`: for running everything
-* `nb_conda`: for integrating Conda with Jupyter Notebook
-* `matplotlib` and `ipywidgets` and `seaborn`: for generating plots
-* `pandas`: for working with data frames and generating tables

 !!! note "A note on nomenclature"
     * Jupyter: a project to develop open-source software, open-standards, and